Olympics-History-maker Hubbard says not a transgender icon, but an athlete | Entertainment

 Olympics-History-maker Hubbard says not a transgender icon, but an athlete

-The first openly transgender Olympian said on Tuesday she would retire from weightlifting and felt her landmark appearance at the Tokyo Games should be fast forgotten as sport takes greater strides to be more inclusive.
+The first openly transgender Olympian to compete in a different gender category to that assigned at birth said on Tuesday she would retire from weightlifting and felt her landmark appearance at the Tokyo Games should be fast forgotten as sport takes greater strides to be more inclusive.
 New Zealand's Laurel Hubbard, 43, said she had never sought publicity, nor regards herself a role model or trailblazer, but just wants to be treated like any other athlete on sport's biggest stage.

 "I don't think it should be historic.
 I think as we move into a new and more understanding world, people are starting to realise that people like me are just people," Hubbard said of her participation in Tokyo, which was among the most contentious issues ahead of the Olympics.
 "We are human and, as such, I hope that just being here is enough," she said in a rare interview with international media.